 - Small dogs and other pets travel for free, large dogs (ones that don’t fit in handheld carriers) need a child fare.

 - Baby prams are free on all forms of transport.

-- If you want to see exactly how the various lines of the Copenhagen Metro and S-toget fit together, look no further than this fabulous map, created by Wander Wanders, that displays all the lines in one place:
+- If you want to see exactly how the various lines of the Copenhagen Metro and S-toget fit together, look at this overall Copenhagen Zone map with the new metro and the S-trains all together: